robinrob/rsmithio/_posts/2015-08-25-faster-variable-debugging.md

     "name": "Robin"
 }</code></pre>

-There is fun in automating out repetitive actions that really bring down your day.
-It's also a handy way to learn ZSH and discover command-line tools.
+This is not very sophisticated but can serve as a reminder that some things are worth automating, and can be a fun little side-task.
+It's also a nice way to help with learning ZSH and with discovering command-line tools.